-Beginning on June 2, 2022, LA Plaza Cocina, the nation’s first museum/teaching kitchen dedicated to Mexican cuisine, will offer an enticing slate of food talks and tastings that will take participants on a culinary journey of México’s finest food and drinks.
+LA Plaza Cocina, the nation’s first museum/teaching kitchen dedicated to Mexican cuisine offers an enticing slate of food talks and tastings that will take participants on a culinary journey of México’s finest food and drinks.

-LA Plaza Cocina’s programming during June and July 2022 is segmented into three series:
+LA Plaza Cocina’s programming during July 2022 is segmented into three series:

 - Hecho con Amor – Learn the secrets of L.A.’s best-known chefs at these hands-on cooking classes.
 Sessions are limited to 16 participants.

 - Pláticas y Pruebas – Pairing authors and experts on Mexican cuisine and beverages in a learning environment, followed by a tasting.
 Classes are limited to 30 participants, unless otherwise noted.